directmeasure/VScodeDebugGoAppEngine/README.md

 I've tested the code and the server works locally.
 I'm trying to figure out how to enter into the code with the debugger so I can learn how to use the debugger on other projects.

-These are the best instructions I've found on using VScode with GAE but they seem to be outdated:
+These were the best instructions I could find for using VScode with GAE but they seem to be outdated based on updates to Golang(e.g.  switch to Gcloud, -go_debugging flag and change of directory structure):
 https://medium.com/@dbenque/debugging-golang-appengine-module-with-visual-studio-code-85b3aa59e0f

+Here are the steps I took:
 # set up Environment
 - added to .bash_profile